amitu/gitology/gitology-tutorial.rst

 the document is for internal use only.
 Document supports meta data store which can be used for storing more meaningful title of the document.

-Note: Some operating systems do not support large number of files in a directory.
-This could be a problem if the gitology repository starts to become too big, and reaches the file system limits of the operating system.
-Gitology comes with a feature that can be used to work around this by further creating subdirectories inside document folder.
-Gitology uses md5 based naming scheme to overcome this limitation.
-This feature makes guessing the name of the folder, in which a document's data is store, difficult.
-Gitology ships with md5 use diabled.
-It can be enabled by adding `USE_MD5=True` under `REPO` section of `.gitologyrc` file.
-Gitology repository with support of thie feature can be created by supplying `--md5` flag to `gitology-init` command, eg:
-`gitology-init --md5 ~/Document/gitology_repo`.  `gitology-convert-repo
---to-md5` or `gitology-convert-repo --to-flat` can be used to convert existing repositores.

 ::

     ~/Documents/gitology_repo/